 Notes: Items used in the Emancipative Values Subindex for "equality."
 Shown here are the 3 items from the original index, together with the list of additional items used in the Emancipative Values index generator when generating random bootstrap indices.
 Table 4: Emancipative Values Autonomy Subindex - Original and Additional Items.

-Autonomy Subindex

-Original Items Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
+Autonomy Subindex Original Items Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
 Which, if any, do you consider to be especially important?
 Independence.

 Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
 Which, if any, do you consider to be especially important?
 Imagination.

 Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
 Which, if any, do you consider to be especially important?
 Obedience (not mentioned).

+Additional Items

-Additional Items Autonomy (general) How strongly you agree or disagree with each of the following state- ments about how you see yourself?
-I see myself as an autonomous individual.
+Autonomy (general) How strongly you agree or disagree with each of the following statements about how you see yourself?
+I see myself as an autonomous

+individual.

 Autonomy preference How would you place your views on this scale?
 People should take more responsibility to provide for themselves.

 Autonomy preference If it were to happen [do] you think it would be a good thing, a bad thing or don't you mind?
 Greater emphasis on the development of the individual.

-Autonomy preference If it were to happen [do] you think it would be a good thing, a bad thing or don't you mind?
+thing or don't you mind?
 Greater respect for authority (bad).
 Child autonomy Do you strongly agree, agree, disagree, or strongly disagree?
 One of my main goals in life has been to make my parents proud (disagree).
-Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
+Here is a list of qualities that children can be encouraged to learn Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
+Which, if any, do you consider to be especially important? $\underline{\text{Determination}}.$ Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
 Which, if any, do you consider to be especially important?
-Determination.
-Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
-Which, if any, do you consider to be especially important?
 Hard work.

 Child autonomy Here is a list of qualities that children can be encouraged to learn at home.
 Which, if any, do you consider to be especially important?
+Responsibility.

-Social autonomy Responsibility.
-Could you tell me how strongly you agree or disagree with each of the following statements?
-I make a lot of effort to live up to what my Reproductive autonomy friends expect (disagree).
-Do you think that a woman has to have children in order to be fulfilled or is this not necessary?
+the following statements?
+I make a lot of effort to live up to what my friends expect (disagree).

+Reproductive autonomy Do you think that a woman has to have children in order to be fulfilled or is this not necessary?
 Answer: Not necessary.

-Workplace autonomy Here are some aspects of a job that some people have said are im- portant.
-Please look at them and tell me which ones you personally Workplace autonomy think are important in a job.
-An opportunity to use initiative .
-How would you place your views on this scale?
-Competition is good .
+Workplace autonomy Here are some aspects of a job that some people have said are important.
+Please look at them and tell me which ones you personally think are important in a job.
+An opportunity to use initiative.
+Workplace autonomy How would you place your views on this scale?
+Competition is good.
 It stimulates people to work hard and develop new ideas.

 Notes: Items used in the Emancipative Values Subindex for "choice."
 Shown here are the 3 items from the original index, together with the list of additional items used in the Emancipative Values index generator when generating random bootstrap indices.
+Table 5: Emancipative Values Voice Subindex - Original and Additional Items.
+Voice Subindex Original Items Voice Would you please say which one of these you, yourself, consider the most important?
+Seeing that people have more say about how things are done at their jobs and in their communities.